Register to become a blood donor. If you haven't given blood before (or haven't given for a while), you can sign up online or over the phone.

-On the day, check you're feeling fit and well, and have had plenty to eat and drink beforehand.
+On the day, check you're feeling fit and well, rested.
+Give yourself plenty of time to avoid rushing.

 If you have any questions about your health, travel or lifestyle (or you need to cancel or rearrange your appointment), give the Donor Advice Team a quick ring on 0345 90 90 999